Typical due diligence issues

 Foreign ownership of a radio broadcasting company must not exceed 49% as regulated under the Telecommunications Ordinance.
 Certain telecommunications licenses may only be issued to Hong Kong companies (although there are no restrictions on foreign ownership of such companies).

-Where a transaction takes the form of an acquisition of shares in a company with employees, the process is simpler (than in respect of a transfer of assets), as the underlying employment contract (and employee benefits generally) between the target and its employees will usually be unaffected by the change in control.
-The contracts of key senior personnel should be checked, in particular, for any change of control provisions.
-Due diligence should be undertaken to ensure that potential liability for past acts and omissions is known.
+Where a transaction takes the form of an acquisition of shares in a company with employees, the process is simpler than in a transfer of assets, as the underlying employment contract (and employee benefits generally) between the target and its employees will usually be unaffected by the change in control.
+However, the contracts of key senior personnel should be reviewed, particularly for any change of control provisions.
+Due diligence should be undertaken to identify any potential liability arising from past acts and omissions of the target.

-The position is a little more complex in a transfer of the assets comprising a business, as the contracts of the business's employees are not automatically transferred to the buyer.
-Existing employment contracts must be terminated and new contracts should be entered into with the buyer.
-Technically, the employees will be made redundant by the transfer and it is important from the seller's perspective to take steps, to the extent possible, to minimize the existing employer's potential liability to make payments to employees in this situation.
+The position is more complex in a transfer of assets comprising a business, as the contracts of the business's employees are not automatically transferred to the buyer.
+In such cases, existing employment contracts must be terminated by the seller and new contracts should be entered into with the buyer.
+Technically, the employees will be made redundant by the seller.
+Therefore, from the seller’s perspective, it is important to take steps to minimize the existing employer's potential liability to make payments to employees in this situation, to the extent permitted by local law.

-To avoid liability to pay statutory severance to employees on the transfer of a business, the offer of new employment must be given by the buyer at least seven days before the date of the employees' transfer.
-In addition, the new terms of employment must either be identical to those under the employees' existing employment or constitute an offer of suitable employment on terms no less favorable to the employees than those under which they were previously employed.
-The new employer must agree to recognize the employees' previous period of service.
-It is common practice for the termination and offer of new employment to be combined in a joint letter sent by both seller and buyer or to be made in separate letters from the seller and buyer but given to employees at the same time.
-Typically, a clause requesting the employee's consent to a shorter contractual notice for the transfer will also be contained in the transfer letter.
+To be exempted from paying statutory severance to employees on the transfer of a business, three conditions must be satisfied: First, the offer of new employment must be given by the buyer at least seven days before the date of the employee transfer.
+In addition, the new terms of employment must be no less favorable overall than the existing terms.
+Lastly, the new employer must recognize the employees' previous period of service with the seller.
+It is common practice for the termination and offer of new employment to be combined in a joint letter sent by both the seller and buyer, or to be made in separate letters from the seller and buyer given to employees at the same time.
+Typically, a clause requesting the employee's consent to a shorter contractual notice period for the purposes of the transfer will also be included in the transfer letter.
 The notice period cannot, however, be shorter than seven days.

-If on a transfer of assets or business, the employees are provided with due notice and all the mandatory details they should receive (as above), but the employees decide not to accept the offer from the buyer, and their employment is terminated by the seller, the legal exposure of the seller will, in normal circumstances, be limited to just a long-service payment (if applicable) plus accrued wages and untaken annual leave.
-If the employees are entitled to a contractual bonus, a pro-rata portion may also be payable.
+If, in a transfer of assets or business, the three conditions (as outlined above) are satisfied, but the employees decide not to accept the offer from the buyer and are terminated by the seller, the legal exposure of the seller will include a statutory long-service payment (if an employee has five years of service or more) plus accrued wages, untaken annual leave, and any other contractual entitlements due on termination.
+If the employees are entitled to a contractual bonus, a pro-rata portion may also be payable, depending on the terms of employment or relevant bonus policy.

 Transfers of shares in Hong Kong companies are subject to stamp duty.
 Stamp duty is currently calculated at a rate of 0.2% of the value of the shares or the purchase price paid, whichever is greater (plus a fixed duty of HKD 5).
 The seller and buyer are currently each liable to pay stamp duty at 0.1% (hence the aggregate of 0.2%).
 However, the parties may contractually agree that the overall stamp duty shall be shared between them on a different basis.